 This morning, this passage popped up from the pages of my Bible, and I think I’ll be mulling over these words for the next couple of days:

 Let love and faithfulness never leave you; bind them around your neck, write them on the tablet of your heart.
 (Proverbs 3:3)

 Love and faithfulness, that’s it!
-As for becoming the best Mommy I can be, I think love and faithfulness is exactly where I have to start.
+As I try to move towards becoming the best Mommy I can be, I know love and faithfulness is exactly where I have to start.